snigo/alias-map/README.md

 # AliasMap
 AliasMap class from lost types series.
 Bi-directional map with support of aliases.
-Might be very good solution for indexing unique data.
+Might be a good solution for indexing unique data.

 ## Usage